Serve in anOld-fashioned glass

 A cachaça sour given additional bittersweet herbal depth of flavour by a dash of fernet.

-Adapted from a recipe created in 2014 by Arnaldo Hirai at his Boca de Ouro bar in São Paulo, Brazil.
-According to Arnaldo, his recipe started to take shape in 2014 and was almost called Caxirola, after the rattle created by Carlinhos Brown to be the official musical instrument for the World Cup to be held in Brazil later that year.
+Pronounced 'Ma-cu-nayma', this is adapted from a recipe created in 2014 by Arnaldo Hirai at his Boca de Ouro bar in São Paulo, Brazil.
+According to Arnaldo, his recipe started to take shape in 2014 and was almost called Caxirola, after the rattle created by Carlinhos Brown to be the official musical instrument for the World Cup in Brazil later that year.

-Many considered the previous 2010 World Cup, held in South Africa, to be marred by the oppressively noisy Vuvuzela and the Caxirola was intended to be a quieter alternative.
+Many considered the 2010 World Cup, held in South Africa, to be marred by the oppressively noisy Vuvuzela and the Caxirola was intended to be a quieter alternative.
 The instrument not only failed to catch on but was banned in football stadiums.
-Fortunately, rather than an unsuccessful Brazilian musical instrument, Arnaldo chose to name his cocktail after the 1928 novel by Brazilian writer Mário de Andrade, considered one of the founding texts of Brazilian modernism.
+Fortunately, rather than an unsuccessful Brazilian musical instrument, Arnaldo chose to name his cocktail after the 1928 novel by Brazilian writer Mário de Andrade which was considered one of the founding texts of Brazilian modernism.

-This remains by far the most popular cocktail at Boca de Ouro with 500 to 600 Macunaímas sold each month.
-The ingredients have not changed, but Arnaldo says that the proportions have evolved to make the cocktail less sweet.
-The recipe used at the bar today:
+The Macunaímas quickly became the most popular cocktail at Arnaldo's Boca de Ouro bar with 500 to 600 sold each month.
+The ingredients remained constant, but Arnaldo says that the proportions have evolved to make the cocktail less sweet.
+The recipe used at the bar:

 50ml (1 2⁄3oz) Cachaça